dmr-analysis/dmr_analysis/Docs/index.md

   <li>scipy==1.9.1</li>
   <li>setuptools==65.6.3</li>
   <li>statsmodels==0.13.5</li>
+  <li>bedtools==2.27.0</li>
 </ul>

-These dependencies can be installed one by one.
+These dependencies can be installed one by one using conda manager.
 For example:

+<pre>conda install numpy==1.21.5</pre>

+A requirements.txt file is given with the package.
+All requiremnts can be automatically installed using one command:
+<pre>conda install --file requirements.txt</pre>

+Or can be installed using pip.

 <pre>pip install numpy==1.21.5</pre>

-A requirments.txt file is given with the package.
+A requirements.txt file is given with the package.
 All requiremnts can be automatically installed using one command:
 <pre>pip install -r requirements.txt</pre>

 You can install the package using following command, go to the dmr_analysis directory (folder containing setup.py and pyproject.toml) and type the following command
 <pre>pip install .</pre>

 For more details, follow the readme file in the package.

+You also need to install <strong>hmst_seq_analyser</strong> from [here](https://hmst-seq.github.io/hmst/) .
+Instruction on how to install are also given on the webpage.

 ## Contents of the package: